The Beginner’s Email Marketing Guide (Strategies and Examples)

 Now that you got the knowledge, it’s time to create a successful email marketing campaign without breaking a sweat.

-Moosend, for example, offers five main types of email campaigns to choose from.
+Moosend, for example, offers four main types of email campaigns to choose from: Regular, A/B Testing, Repeatable, and RSS.

 If you want to promote a new product, it would be wise to go for a regular campaign you can easily create.